 - Tangible goal: three video lectures (to be available via the project website and YouTube), in English and Portuguese, on topics related to each of the three use cases defined in section 1.3 and address through experimentation using FUTEBOL research infrastructure.

-- Tangible goal: organization of at least two meetings with the Brazilian telecommunications regulator (ANATEL – Agência Nacional de Telecomunicações) to provide an overview of the main FUTEBOL results that may have impact on telecommunications regulation, managing radiofrequency spectrum and digital inclusion.
+- Tangible goal: organization of at least two meetings with the Brazilian telecommunications regulator (ANATEL – Agência Nacional de Telecomunicações) to provide an overview of the main FUTEBOL results that may have an impact on telecommunications regulation, managing radiofrequency spectrum and digital inclusion.
 The dialogue with ANATEL will be reflected in a white paper that will be disseminated to the European regulatory bodies (national regulators, CEPT and European Commission).

 - Tangible goal: integration with the Science without Borders (Ciência sem Fronteiras, or CsF) programme, by hosting five Brazilian CsF students in the laboratories of the European partners, during the lifetime of the project.